Measuring Data Values Around the World

 CONNECTED BY DATA has been commissioned by the International Development Research Center (IDRC) to explore how the Global Data Barometer can be used to provide a baseline and measurement tool for the realisation of the Data Values Manifesto.

-The Global Partnership on Sustainable Development Data’s (GPSDD) Data Values Project has developed a roadmap for putting values at the heart of the data agenda.
+The Global Partnership on Sustainable Development Data’s (the Global Partnership) Data Values Project has developed a roadmap for putting values at the heart of the data agenda.
 This roadmap calls on governments, companies, civil society organizations, donors, and others to make positive changes in how data is funded, designed, managed, and used.
 It is accompanied by a Manifesto that translates the roadmap into a five-point plan for collective advocacy.

 Yet to truly realize the value of data and data-related projects, it is important to try to build a baseline and understand how far or close the data ecosystem is from the expected standards.